YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. note::
    Two MUPIP operations - INTRPT and STOP - perform process management functions.
 All other MUPIP operations relate to the operation of the database.

-The YottaDB installation procedure places the MUPIP utility program in a directory specified by $gtm_dist.
+The YottaDB installation procedure places the MUPIP utility program in a directory specified by $ydb_dist.

 Invoke MUPIP by executing the mupip program at the shell prompt.
-If this does not work, consult your system manager (MUPIP requires that the $gtm_dist point to the directory containing the MUPIP executable image).
+If this does not work, consult your system manager (MUPIP requires that the $ydb_dist point to the directory containing the MUPIP executable image).

 .. parsed-literal::
-   $gtm_dist/mupip
+   $ydb_dist/mupip
    MUPIP>

 MUPIP asks for commands, with the MUPIP> prompt.
 Enter the EXIT command at the MUPIP> prompt to stop the utility.
 MUPIP performs one operation at a time, and automatically terminates after most operations.